JeffRisberg/ANG10/README.md

+# Example of using ES6 for writing directives in an Angular 1 application, along with Karma tests for them.

-To use this sample project you need gulp installed (`npm install -g gulp`).
+## To use this sample project you need to run:

-The default task will execute `gulp serve` which build the sources, watch for changes and serve them on port [4242](http://localhost:4242).
+`npm install`

+Then go to localhost:3000 in a browser

+## For testing, use Karma

+`karma start`